vakees-ilamaran/adj-cli-python/README.md

 ## Linux flavours & MacOs

-The Installation can be done using different ways
+The Installation can be done using the below ways

-### Direct installation
+### 1. Direct installation

 Git Clone the repository
 ```